lzzsmile/Shooting-Game/README.md

 # Shooting Game
+Using Java Swing for this graphical user interface (GUI) development.

 Full game engine to incorporate all features in the game, including asset rendering, dialogs, player actions, menu systems, statistics, and music integration, etc.

 Screenshot of the game is shown below: